Are you moving to Australia as a British Expat?

 If you are moving to Australia as a British expat, it’s likely that you’ve been giving your child’s education some serious thought.
 A complete online British education is becoming an increasingly popular way for students to continue to excel, in the same style of learning as home, without the high tuition fees.

 My Online Schooling was established in 2016, and rapidly became one of the UK’s fastest growing online schools.
-In order to fully support our pupils in the Southern Hemisphere and Central and East Asia, we are proud to announce that we are opening of My Online Schooling Australia.
-This school will be based in Melbourne and will be opening in March 2019 and we are now taking enrolments for this year.
+In order to fully support our pupils in the Southern Hemisphere and Central and East Asia, we are proud to announce that we have a global timetable that support pupils in different regions.

 Our school provides pupils with a supportive and flexible online British education.
-Current pupils originate from around 20 different nations, from the USA, to the UK, to Japan.
-The new Melbourne base will allow students to access their schooling during normal school hours, for those in Central Asia, the Far East, Australia, New Zealand, and the Pacific time zones.
+Current pupils originate from around 80 different nations, from the USA, to the UK, to Japan.
+The timetable allow pupils to access their schooling during normal school hours, for those in Central Asia, the Far East, Australia, New Zealand, and the Pacific time zones.
 My Online Schooling provides a complete British education online through live lessons, taught by qualified teachers.
 This is exactly the same level and quality of education that a student would receive in a UK secondary school.

 What is online schooling?